PostgreSQL Interview Questions: Top 30 With Answers (2026)

 - Assessed by consistency, observability, and failover paths.

-- Require constraint-first integrity handling.
+- Expect questions on constraint-first integrity handling.

-- Review migration planning and rollout safety.
+- Review migration planning and rollout safety strategies.

 1. Normalization with pragmatic denormalization